 A Racially Inclusive Congregation

-In 1974, Betty Bone Schiess sparked national controversy as a member of the “Philadelphia Eleven,” eleven Episcopal women who were ordained as priests in Philadelphia.
+During the late 1960s, Betty Bone Schiess (1923- 2017) worked with the Syracuse National Organization for Women chapter to reform the Episcopal church.
+In 1974, she sparked national controversy as a member of the “Philadelphia Eleven,” eleven Episcopal women who were ordained as priests in Philadelphia.
 It was considered an act of disobedience since the church hierarchy had not yet consented to the ordination of women.
 She later became an associate rector of Grace.

+As the cause of LGBT equality gained public attention in the latter 20th century, Grace Church served as a welcoming and affirming congregation, especially under the leadership of Father James Taylor in the 1990s.
 In 2008, Grace Church led the Diocese of Central New York in LGBT activism, participating in the CNY Pride Parade and Festival.
-That same year, the Rev. Peter Williams, an openly gay priest, was received into the Episcopal priesthood from the Roman Catholic tradition.
+That same year, the Rev. Peter Williams, a member of Grace and an openly gay priest, was received into the Episcopal priesthood from the Roman Catholic tradition.

 Amazing Grace: The Legacy of St. Philip’s and Syracuse’s 15th Ward (2007)